 Many successful grant applications began with a careful analysis of the scope of the problem in their particular jurisdiction.
 When describing your jurisdiction, it is important to document the frequency of contact between law enforcement and people with mental illnesses, the prevalence of people with mental illnesses in the local jail, or some other aspect of the problem.
 Concrete statistics can often lead to important policy or staffing changes that improve services and begin to address the root causes of the problem.
 The following resources are intended to assist JMHCP grant applicants in successfully analyzing the scope of the problem within their jurisdiction.

 Consensus Project Resources

 - Overview of the Consensus Project Report

 People with mental illnesses are overrepresented in all parts of the criminal justice system—in their contact with law enforcement, in the courts, in jails and prisons, and in parole and probation caseloads across the country.
-The problem affects both rural and urban communities, and is prevalent in both large and small states.
-For a concise background on the extent of the problem and some supporting statistics, consult the overview of the Consensus Project Report.
+This affects both rural and urban communities and is prevalent in both large and small states.
+For a concise background on the extent of the issue and some supporting statistics, consult the overview of the Consensus Project Report.

 - Collaboration Assessment Tool

 In framing the problem, it is important to identify the need for a meaningful collaboration between the criminal justice and mental health systems.
 To support this effort, the CSG Justice Center has created worksheets to help applicants assess their existing level of collaboration.
 Applicants can use responses generated from the worksheets to identify administrative actions that should be implemented in order to successfully address the problem at hand.